Angela Lansbury plays her trump card…

 However, despite this, the men believe Shaw to be a wonderful and respected leader.
 All believe him to be “the kindest, bravest, warmest, most wonderful human being I’ve ever known in my life”.
 Meanwhile, Eleanor is trying to out the Communists in the American government.
 This by using her henpecked husband as a puppet in her quest for political power.

 Shaw is directed to come for a medical “check-up”.
-However he is involved in an “accident” en route and then seen in an isolated ward.
+However, he is involved in an “accident” en route and then seen in an isolated ward.
 Looked after by a man seen in those nightmares.
 This man tests Shaw’s assassin training is working.
-Shaw is instructed to kill a colleague in a bid to check his “functioning”, before he is handed over to his American operator.
+Shaw is instructed to kill a colleague in a bid to check his “functioning” before he is handed over to his American operator.

 After playing Solitaire, Shaw is triggered to kill after seeing the Queen of Diamonds in the pack.
 He then leaves and kills his workmate.
 Shaw has no memory or guilt for the killing, and this makes him the perfect weapon.
 The test is deemed successful.

 Marco meanwhile has been put on sick leave from his job in Military Intelligence.
-This due to these stressful dreams.
+This is due to these stressful dreams.
 He takes a break aiming to visit Shaw.
 On his way, he meets a pretty blonde, Eugenie Rose Chaney (Janet Leigh) on the train.
 She likes him so much she promptly dumps her fiance.
 He befriends Shaw and recognises his man-servant from their days in Korea.

 Marco returns to work and tells the Military Intelligence about his concerns about Shaw.
 Slides of officials are shown to Marco, with him recognising two men from his dream.
 Others in his squad have recalled the same men from their similar nightmares.
 With Military Intelligence now backing him to investigate Shaw.